• Skip to main content

 What is a ketogenic diet for dogs?

-The ketogenic diet has three main components: it is high in fat, low in carbohydrates, and adequate in protein.
+Keto diets have three main components: it is high in fat, low in carbohydrates, and adequate in protein.
 The diet was named ketogenic because fat is converted to ketones that are utilized as energy in place of carbs which pushes the body into a metabolic state known as ketosis.

 The diet aims to force your body into using a different type of fuel, fats instead of carbohydrates which are usually the main fuel burned for energy in your body.